mkobuolys/dartpad-workshop-segmented-state/src/bloc_implementation/instructions.md

 }
 ```

-Finally, set the loading progress property to `false`, which indicates the end of data loading:
+_TODO 6_ - Finally, set the loading progress property to `false`, which indicates the end of data loading:

 ```
 Future<void> _onShapeLoadStarted(